Mr. Miller's journal entry tells us:

 On this day, Mr. Miller wrote, "At home all day.
 I did not go to Hamilton today, it being a holiday.
 We had a few New Year calls and made some about town.
 New Year, I salute you.
 You will be what we make of you - largely Prosperity to some, Adversity to others."

-Webmaster correction ...
-The above entry was the first entry for the year 1910 and that was the earliest diary we possessed in 2013.
+* Webmaster correction: The above image and comments were correct - in 2013.
 However, three more diaries (1900, 1908, and 1909) were later donated.
 So, the page shown above is not the first page of the first diary and this realization raises the question ...
 "When did L. A. Miller begin his actual first diary?"

 At this time, we do not know and, sadly, we may never know.